 What is an apprenticeship?

 An apprenticeship is a government-funded work-based training programme – you gain hands-on experience, a salary, and the opportunity to gain qualifications while you work.
 You could even end up with a degree.

 There are lots of different kinds of apprenticeships to choose from, all within reputable companies.
 These can range from SMEs to large corporates and can be in many different sectors and industries including IT, engineering, design, energy, catering, healthcare, sport, nuclear, marketing and construction.

 You also get time for training and study which is usually about 20% of your working hours and you can start if you are 16 or over and not in full-time education.

-Apprenticeships are not just for 16-24-year olds.
-There is no upper age limit, so if you’re looking to start something new, we can help with all the different aspects of adult apprenticeships.
+Apprenticeships are not just for 16-24-year-olds.
+There is no upper age limit, so if you’re looking to start something new, we can help with all the various aspects of adult apprenticeships.

 Watch our video to see whether an apprenticeship could be right for you.